andy5995/vs-fltk/docs/for-developers.md

 They are frequently used for both _benchmarks_ and _tests_.
 They can also be useful for the developer while testing new functionality, so they have been all covered in [here](./env-vars.md) for reference.

-## Programming guidelines

-### About exceptions

-Exceptions are fully allowed in the CLI at `/src/app`.
-However, they are strongly discouraged anywhere else in the library code, and it is possible they will be fully disabled via `-fno-exceptions` at some point.
-The main reason is that the UI should be fault-tolerant and provide as much functionality as possible even if parts of it are broken, like malformed XML files, some scripts failing compilation, missing resources and so on.
-Exceptions, in this sense, are internally handled and semantically supported by providing subtrees to be rendered in case of failure events.
-Exceptions should only be used in those cases when the application **must** stop, either because the error is not recoverable or because it would leave the rest of the application in an inconsistent state.

-### Memory allocations

-As for memory allocations, spawning small dynamic objects is also discouraged.
-If possible, stack allocations are a better alternative.
-Arrays with variable length on stack are totally fine to be used in place of local objects allocated on heap.
-`std::string` is also highly discouraged, make sure `std::string_view` is used instead whenever possible.

-### About log levels

-Internally these are the log levels supported and their relative semantics:
-- **INFO** to present informational messages, often as a result of user requests
-- **OK** to notify that a certain operation completed successfully.
-- **WARNING** to notify that a certain operation was not able to fully succeed, something should be fixed, but everything is fine.
-- **CONTINUE** to notify that a certain operation was skipped by design.
-- **PANIC** to notify that a certain operation failed in a way which cannot be recovered (but the application can still run)
-- **LOG** to introduce a log without any further connotation.

-For example, loading a remote resource:
-- If the file was already cached, a `continue` message will be notified
-- If no proper answer has been received from the remote host, a `panic` message is generated, since that content cannot be recovered
-- If everything loaded fine, an `ok` message can be used
-- If the component is using features which are not allowed by policies, `warning` messages can be generated.

-Log levels are:
-- **NORMAL** to be emitted when running the program normally
-- **SILENT** to be emitted when running the program even in silent mode
-- **VERBOSE** to be emitted when running the program in verbose mode only
-- **DEBUG** to be emitted always when running a debug build or in debugging mode.

-Each messagge must specify their semantic type and log level (normal by default).
-Usually:
-- `panic` messages have a `silent` log level
-- `ok` and `continue` messages are usually `verbose`
-- `info`, `warning` and `log` are usually `normal`

 ## Logging

 ### Debug logging